evancam/SimpleWebServer/README.txt

 where 8080 is the port of the server, 192.168.1.100 is the source IP, and 10.10.1.100 is the destination IP

 Testing can also be run using the testing file test_sws.sh from another open terminal window.
-It will describe the test is running, and respond "Passed." or "Failed." based on the result.
+It will describe the test that is currently running, and respond "Passed." or "Failed." based on the result.

 notes:

 if q is input at the same time as a request is sent to the socket, it is likely the server will close before a response is set.
 This has not been tested, but the q input is checked before the request is parsed.

 We also assume that the request to the server follows the <Method> <path> <HTTP version> convention.
 The server will encounter issues if it is thrown garbage inputs.